The main entrance to HMP Wormwood Scrubs. Photo via

 Unable to communicate with Scarlett for the whole of his time at Woodhill, Jarman and the rest of the family didn’t know the extent of his difficulties inside the prison.
 In fact, it wasn’t until a family liaison officer knocked on his mother’s door to let her know of her son’s death that they were aware of any problems.

-As the number of self-inflicted deaths in English and Welsh prisons has increased, the Prison Service has become characterised by harsher sentences, budget cuts and a rising population.
+As the number of self-inflicted deaths in English and Welsh prisons has increased, the Prison Service has become characterized by harsher sentences, budget cuts, and a rising population.

 The Prison Officers Association agrees that the increase in self-inflicted deaths is symptomatic of broader problems.
 “The Prison Service is in crisis,” a POA spokesman tells me.
 “The only way to deal with this is to have root and branch review of all the underlying problems.
 A self-inflicted death is a tragedy for all concerned.
 Due to budget cuts and staff shortfalls, the numbers have increased.”

-Responding to the news, the Chief Inspector of Prisons, Nick Hardwick, told BBC Radio 4’s Today Programme that he was “very concerned”, before admitting the system was not coping well with the increase.
-Justice Secretary Chris Grayling responded to Hardwick’s comments by stating that finding space for new prisoners would just mean “a few hundred prisoners more will have to share a cell over the next few weeks”.
+Responding to the news, the Chief Inspector of Prisons, Nick Hardwick, told BBC Radio 4’s Today Program that he was “very concerned,” before admitting the system was not coping well with the increase.
+Justice Secretary Chris Grayling responded to Hardwick’s comments by stating that finding space for new prisoners would just mean “a few hundred prisoners more will have to share a cell over the next few weeks.”

 "The prison inspectorate is the prison watchdog," she tells me.
-"It was set up because the importance of having independent inspections was recognised.
-It smacks of complacency and arrogance when you have a Chief Inspector warning of a significant risk to inmates and staff, only for the Justice Minister to completely dismiss these informed comments.
+"It was set up because the importance of having independent inspections was recognized.
+It smacks of complacency and arrogance when you have a chief inspector warning of a significant risk to inmates and staff, only for the justice minister to completely dismiss these informed comments.
 There is a complete disconnect between what is happening on the ground and the government, and that is a recipe for disaster.
 Grayling is in complete denial about the serious problems facing the Prison Service.”

-Books and other basic items can no longer be received by inmates in the post, while many objects now have to be purchased by prisoners using their own often meagre wages.
+Books and other basic items can no longer be received by inmates in the post, while many objects now have to be purchased by prisoners using their own often meager wages.

-While prison life has become harsher, mental health services have been put under critical strain, and efforts to change the way that prisoners with mental health conditions are treated have not been pursued; Lord Keith Bradley’s review – which recommended a radical new approach to the way the justice system treats its prisoners with learning disabilities and mental health conditions – was welcomed in principle by the Labour government when published in 2009, but never acted upon.
+While prison life has become harsher, mental health services have been put under critical strain, and efforts to change the way that prisoners with mental health conditions are treated have not been pursued; Lord Keith Bradley’s review— which recommended a radical new approach to the way the justice system treats its prisoners with learning disabilities and mental health conditions—was welcomed in principle by the Labor government when published in 2009, but never acted upon.

 She has since moved some 300 miles away from the family home in Milton Keynes.
 Jarman lets her know when he's doing media appearances to discuss the case, but she likes to stay out of the limelight.
 “There are too many memories for her here,” he explains.
 “Whether good or bad, there are just too many.”

-Since his step-brother’s death, Jarman has worked with INQUEST to bring attention to the issue of the lack of mental health provision in prisons.
-Unable to work a job because he's currently undergoing treatment for bladder cancer, Scarlett’s case has become his life.
+Since his step-brother’s death, Jarman has worked with INQUEST to bring attention to the issue of the lack of mental health provisions in prisons.
+He is unable to work a job because he's currently undergoing treatment for bladder cancer, and Scarlett’s case has become his life.

 He is tall and skinny with a welcoming personality.
 When discussing the case, he becomes passionate, though not emotional.
 Having told the story of his step-brother’s death so often, he seems to have gained some distance from it.